microsoft/bobsql/demos/sqlserver2022/sqlledger/readme.md

 1. Create logins by executing the script **addsysadminlogin.sql** from SSMS as the default sysadmin for the SQL Server instance.
 2. Login with the 'bob' sysadmin user created in step #1.
 2. Create the database schema, add an app login, and users by executing the script **createdb.sql** from SSMS.
 3. Create an updateable ledger table for Employees by executing the script **createemployeeledger.sql** from SSMS.
-4. Create an append-only ledger table for auditing of the application by executing the script **createauditledger.sql** from SSMS.
-This table will be used later in the demonstration.
+Use SSMS Object Explorer to see the tables have properties next to their name that they are ledger tables and a new visual icon to indicate it is a ledger table.
 5. Populate initial employee data using the script **populateemployees.sql** from SSMS.
-Use SSMS Object Explorer to see the tables have properties next to their name that they are ledger tables and a new visual icon to indicate it is a ledger table.
 6. Examine the data in the employee table using the script **getallemployees.sql**.
 Notice there are "hidden" columns that are not shown if you execute a SELECT *.
 Some of these columns are NULL or 0 because no updates have been made to the data.
 You normally will not use these columns but use the *ledger view* to see information about changes to the employees table.
 7. Look at the employees "ledger" by executing the script **getemployeesledger.sql**.
 This is a view from the Employees table and a ledger *history* table.
 Notice the ledger has the transaction information from hidden columns in the table plus an indication of what type of operation was performed on the ledger for a specific row.
 8. Examine the definition of the ledger view by executing **getemployeesledgerview.sql**.
 The ledger history table uses the name**MSSQL_LedgerHistoryFor_[objectid of table]**.
 Notice the view is a union of the original table (for new inserts) and updates from the history table (insert/delete pair).